mailcow/mailcow-dockerized-docs/docs/firststeps-rp.md

     **Make sure you run a post-hook script** when you decide to use external ACME clients.
 You will find an example at the bottom of this page.

 2\.
-Configure your local webserver as reverse proxy:
+Configure your local webserver (host) as reverse proxy, pick one from these:

 ### Apache 2.4
 Required modules: